scottyeager/telemuze/README.md

 ## Composer override

 Mainly for testing purposes, it's possible to configure an IP address to be used as the composer.
-This could be a Docker container, which is useful for local testing.
+This could be a Docker container (see below for Docker image info), which is useful for local testing.

 Set `COMPOSER_IP_OVERRIDE`, and then the listener won't attempt to deploy a composer.
 It will instead simply attempt to connect to the provided IP address over SSH.